Sarah Harris Flaunts Hourglass Curves In Leopard-Print Bikini Top & Tiny Shorts

 In the gorgeous pic, Sarah looked smoking hot while showing off her hourglass curves in a leopard-print bikini top.
 The skimpy garment featured a deep neckline that flaunted her massive cleavage and gave fans a peek at her toned arms in the process.

-She added a pair of tiny denim shorts as well.
-The Daisy Dukes wrapped snugly around her voluptuous hips and petite waist while showing off her muscular thighs.
-Her flat tummy and rock-hard abs were also on full display in the shot.
+She added a pair of tiny denim shorts.
+The Daisy Dukes wrapped snugly around her voluptuous hips and trim waist while showing off her shapely thighs.
+Her flat tummy was also on full display in the shot.
 She accessorized the look with a pair of large gold hoop earrings.

 Sarah posed in her bathroom for the photo.
 She had her back straight and one hand in her hair as the other hand held her phone up to snap the selfie.
-Her head was turned to the side and she wore a sultry expression on her face as well.
+Her head was turned slightly to the side and she wore a sultry expression on her face as well.

 In the background, a plain, white wall could be seen.
 A metal towel rack hung behind her, and two sinks and a toilet were also visible.
 In the caption, Sarah encouraged her fans to have a safe New Year’s Eve.
 She also geotagged her location as Matakana, New Zealand.

-Her long, blond hair was parted in the center.
+Her long, blond hair was parted off-center.
 The locks were styled in full waves that spilled over both of her shoulders.

-Sarah’s over 2.1 million followers didn’t hesitate to share their love and support for the post by clicking the like button more than 8,500 times within the first 17 hours after it was published to her account.
-Her admirers also flocked to the comments section to leave over 130 remarks about the post during that time.
+Sarah’s over 2.1 million followers didn’t hesitate to show their love and support for the post by clicking the like button more than 8,500 times within the first 17 hours after it was published to her account.
+Her admirers also flocked to the comments section to leave over 130 remarks during that time.

 “Very Very Beautiful,” one follower wrote.